Derick317/Typora/Softwares/Franka_and_ROS/set_up.md

     E: Unable to correct problems, you have held broken packages.
     ```

     If you try to install `libavutil56`, you will told that it has already been installed.
-But the output above indicate that it supports Ubuntu 18.04, not 20.04.
+But the output above indicates that it supports Ubuntu 18.04, but not 20.04.
 So, just uninstall it:

     ```bash
     $ sudo apt remove --purge libavutil56